explodinglabs/jsonrpcserver/README.md

 [Watch a video on how to use it.](https://www.youtube.com/watch?v=3_BMmgJaFHQ)

-Full documentation is at [jsonrpcserver.com](https://www.jsonrpcserver.com/).
+Full documentation is in the [wiki](https://github.com/explodinglabs/jsonrpcserver/wiki).

 See also: [jsonrpcclient](https://github.com/explodinglabs/jsonrpcclient)